Susmita-Dey/Sukoon/README.md

 # Sukoon
-This is a stress-relieving website project made for the hackathon [Hackofiesta](https://hack.iiitl.ac.in/).
+This is a stress-relieving website project created for the [Hackofiesta](https://hack.iiitl.ac.in/) hackathon.
 This project is under the theme **Healthcare.**
-This was our first hackathon.
+It was our very first hackathon.

 ## 🕊 Our Tagline
 The one step solution to get relief from your stress.